Who is Convergent Outsourcing?

 Who does Convergent Outsourcing collect for?

-Convergent Outsourcing is one of the largest debt buyers in the country.
-They collect debts for financial institutions like Credit One Bank and PayPal, and telecommunication companies like Sprint and Verizon.
-They also collect medical debts.
+Convergent Outsourcing is one of the largest debt buyers in the United States, serving a wide range of clients.
+They manage the collection of debts for financial institutions such as Credit One Bank and PayPal, telecommunication giants like Sprint and Verizon, as well as healthcare providers for medical debts.

 Is Convergent Outsourcing legit or a scam?